William Frederick Fisher: NASA career

-Fisher was selected as NASA Astronaut in 1980.
+Fisher was selected as a NASA astronaut in 1980.
+He has logged over 2,000 hours in prop, rotary-wing, jet aircraft and spacecraft.
 His technical assignments included: scientific equipment operator for high altitude research on the WB-57F aircraft (1980–1981); astronaut medical support for the first four Shuttle missions (1980–1982); astronaut office representative for Extravehicular Mobility Unit (spacesuit) and Extravehicular Activity (EVA) procedures and development, including thermal vacuum testing of the suit (1981–1984); astronaut office representative for the Payload Assist Module (PAM-D) procedures and development (1982–1983); Astronaut office representative for Shuttle Mission Simulator (SMS) development (1983); support crewman for STS-8; CAPCOM for STS-8 and STS-9; Remote Manipulator System (RMS) hardware and software development team (1983); Manned Maneuvering Unit (MMU) development team (1983); Deputy Director of NASA Government-furnished and Contractor-furnished Equipment (1982–1983); Chief of Astronaut Public Appearances (1985–1987); Member of the U.S. Air Force Scientific Advisory Board (1986–1991); NASA Medicine Policy Board (1987–1991); Astronaut Office Space Station Manned Systems Division, and Health Maintenance Facility (1987–1989); Astronaut Office representative on space crew selection and retention standards for Space Station (1989–1991).

 Fisher also continued to practice Emergency Medicine in the greater Houston area in conjunction with his astronaut duties.

 Fisher was a mission specialist on STS-51-I, which launched from Kennedy Space Center, Florida, on August 27, 1985.
 STS-51-I was acknowledged as the most successful Space Shuttle mission yet flown.
 The crew aboard Space Shuttle Discovery deployed three communications satellites, the Navy SYNCOM IV-4, the Australian AUSSAT, and American Satellite Company's ASC-1.
-They also performed a successful on-orbit rendezvous with the ailing 15,400 pound SYNCOM IV-3 satellite, and two EVAs (spacewalks) by Fisher and van Hoften to repair it, including the longest spacewalk in history (at that time).
+They also performed a successful on-orbit rendezvous with the ailing 15,400 pound SYNCOM IV-3 satellite, and two EVAs (spacewalks) by Fisher and James van Hoften to repair it, including the longest spacewalk in history (at that time).
 Discovery completed 112 orbits of the Earth before landing at Edwards Air Force Base, California, on September 3, 1985.
 Fisher logged over 170 hours in space, including 11 hours and 52 minutes of Extravehicular Activity (EVA).

-In 1990, Fisher led a study of the design of the planned space station.
+In 1990, Fisher led a study of the design of the planned space station, Freedom, which would eventually become the International Space Station.
 The New York Times reported that study "found the 500-foot structure was so complex and fragile that it could need up to 3,700 hours of maintenance a year by space-suited astronauts, as against the designers' original goal of 130 hours."
 In March of that year Fisher gained political notice "when he publicly accused his superiors at the space agency of ignoring the maintenance problem.
 Subsequently, he was called to Capitol Hill to testify before a number of committees."